Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 App creation is undoubtedly an offshoot of programming and development, but it’s worthy of a job listing of its own.
-With over 178 Billion app downloads each year (and rising), there’s huge demand for those who can create them, Glassdoor refers to income of up to $148,000 per year.
+With over 178 Billion app downloads each year (and rising), there’s a massive demand for those who can create them.

 There is lots of interest in app builders on freelance platforms.
 Try a search for “app developer” on the Upwork website.
 If you have an extensive real-world network, opportunities could create themselves there too.

-You’ll need to design, program and support mobile apps, and liaise with companies to pitch ideas and create their apps.
 You’ll need specific skills and experience in the programming languages normally used for apps (such as Swift, C++, C#, Java, Objective C and HTML5).
-A previous portfolio of well-regarded apps is obviously highly desirable.
+And it’s obviously helpful if you have a portfolio of well-regarded apps.

 Want to start immediately?
 You can start to learn app programming right now with this very inexpensive and well-reviewed course.